aeternity/aex141-nft-collection-example/README.md

 This example demonstrates the usage of following extensions:
 - `mintable`
     - allows the owner/creator of the NFT contract to mint new NFTs
+- `mintable_limit`
+    - defines a limit/cap of NFTs that can be minted in the NFT contract which can only be decreased afterwards
 - `burnable`
     - allows the owner (or approved account) to burn an NFT